dacapobench/dacapobench/README.md

 ##### System requirement:

 Building DaCapo requires latest JDK 11.

 If building __cassandra__, __graphchi__, __jython__, and/or __xalan__,
-make sure JDK 8 is also installed and it's path set in default.properties file.
+make sure JDK 8 is also installed and its path set in local.properties file.

 Building the whole suite at once on macOS **may** have problem with max filehandle limits.
 You may want to set it to a larger value, and launch ant with:
-`$ JAVA_OPTS="-XX:-MaxFDLimit" ant`
+`export JAVA_OPTS="-XX:-MaxFDLimit"`

 Set your JAVA_HOME environment variable appropriately:
 On Mac OS X something like:
-export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.11.0.jdk/Contents/Home/
+export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-11.0.3.jdk/Contents/Home/
 On Ubuntu 16.04 something like:
 `export JAVA_HOME=/usr/lib/jvm/jdk1.11.0/`